ThomasPaillet/PTZ_Memory/README.md

 Echap : Close child window (camera control window, settings window, ...).

-Alt + I : Retrieve jpeg picture (quality n°1) from the selected camera (control window opened) or from all cameras.
+Alt + C : Retrieve jpeg picture (quality n°1) from the selected camera (control window opened) or from all cameras.

 Right click on thumbnail : Allow you to name it.